eric-tang40/wordle_project/FINAL.md

 - We were able to implement the changing of box colors to grey, yellow, and green.
 - We were able to implement a functional restart button that can be used to generate a new word from the start, restart at any point when the player decides to give up, or when the player wins/loses.
 - We were able to implement a delete function that allows the player letter by letter to change their word, which is especially useful if the player has typed an invalid word.
+- Our program displays a message above the grid depending on the situation the player is in (won, lost, etc.)

 ---